Gravity and Quantum Mechanics

 Entropy of Virtual Particles

 The spacetime manifold can spontaneously produce virtual particles.
 These virtual particles contribute to the entropy.
 (Here we show the production of virtual photons.
-For more on electromagnetism, please see the presentations.)
+For more on electromagnetism, please see the papers.)

 Entropy of Branching

 Recombination of branches of the manifold is random.
 This recombination contributes to the entropy.

 Entropy of branch recombination is reduced when branches are far from each other.
 For this reason, branches tend to stay close to each other.
 We call this branch cohesion.

 Knots on the spacetime manifold can rotate and change size.
 We describe this with a single complex number, which we call the knot amplitude.